akhaled01/void/README.md

 ## DOM Rendering

-Osiris handles components in a way that's similar to React.
+Vortex handles components in a way that's similar to React.
 Below is an example that demonstrates how to manage a to-do item:

 ```typescript
 export const todoItemTemplate = (todo: Todo): VNode => {